 It contains the Hulk, Captain America, and Doctor Strange hero cards, as well as Avengers Assemble x3, Desperate Defense x3, and Drop Kick x3.

-There is no mat (or any other contents) confirmed for the box at this time.
+There is no mat (or any other contents) for the box.
 This brings the current promo set up to date with the first cycle of content.
 As of now, expect Red Skull and beyond promos.

 What is coming?